I have an Outlook archive (pst-file) stored on an external USB-drive which I carry with me so I can use it from both my main PC and my laptop.

 In order to prevent this, you must always remember to first close Outlook before shutting down or detaching your external drive.
 If you forget to do this, you can use scanpst.exe to check your pst-file for errors.

 When you connect to a pst-file, Outlook will add a reference to this pst-file to your mail profile.
 The next time you start Outlook it will automatically try to open the pst-file again.
 If you would open Outlook when the file is missing, because the external drive is detached, you could end up with several error notifications about the missing pst-file or even end up corrupting your mail profile.

 To prevent this from happening, it is recommended that you detach the pst-file from the Outlook mail profile after each use.
 You can do this via;

 File-> Account Settings-> Account Settings…-> tab Data Files-> select pst-file-> Remove

 Note: The lock on the pst-file will still be kept.
 Before detaching the external drive and to fully release the lock on the pst-file you must still first close Outlook.

 Don’t forget; make a backup!

-Especially when you travel with your external drive, external drives are often a bit more prone to get damaged or even stolen.
+Especially when you travel with your external drive, external drives are often a bit more prone to get damaged, lost or even stolen.
 Even when you have it placed on your desk, remember that it is a (smaller) separate unit which could get damaged by falling a lot more easier than an internal drive.